COVID-19 Overview: Testing (Online CE Course)

 • Point of Care (POC) Tests and "At-Home" Testing, continued

-• Point-of-Care tests for COVID-19 are performed at or near where specimens are collected with results obtained within minutes rather than hours or seve...
+• True or False?
+Point-of-care tests for COVID-19 are performed at or near where specimens are collected with results obtained within minutes rather tha...

-• The BinaxNOW Ag Card test is a commonly used at-home self-test to detect the SARS-CoV-2 nucleocapsid protein from nasal swabs.
-What specific methodolo...
+• The BinaxNOW™ Ag Card test is a commonly used at-home self-test to detect the SARS-CoV-2 nucleocapsid protein from nasal swabs.
+What specific me...

 • Commercially Available COVID-19 Tests